Irishman arrested after 15 people found in back of lorry in England

 The truck in which fifteen people were found in Chippenham was owned by Cork company Delaney Transport international in Glanmire.
 Photograph: BBC News.

-A Irishman in his 50s has been arrested after 15 people were found in the back of a lorry in Wiltshire, England following reports of “suspicious activity” involving the vehicle.
+An Irish man in his 50s has been arrested after 15 people were found in the back of a lorry in England following reports of “suspicious activity”.

-The man, the driver of the vehicle, was arrested in Wiltshireon on suspicion of assisting illegal entry into the UK.
-He also remains in custody for further questioning, according to police.
+The man, the driver of the vehicle, was arrested in Wiltshire on suspicion of assisting illegal entry into the UK.
+He remains in custody for further questioning, according to police.

-The man was driving the truck which belongs to a transport company based in Glanmire, Cork called Seán Delaney & Sons Transport.
+The man was driving a truck belonging to transport company based in Glanmire in Co Cork called Seán Delaney & Sons Transport.

+The owner of the Irish haulage company said he won’t be making any further comment until he has an opportunity to speak to the employee.

+Michael Delaney of Delaney Transport in Glanmire in Co Cork was at a meeting and not available to to talk to the media until such time as he has an opportunity to speak with his driver who is in police custody in the UK, a company source said.

 Wiltshire Police said they closed the A350 at the Kington Langley crossroads near Chippenham after being called by a member of the public shortly before 8.30pm on Wednesday.